nathankcc55/nathankcc55/README.md

 ### Introduction 👋

 Welcome!
 I'm Nathan.
 I'm an Economics graduate from the University of Southern California and am currently pursuing my Master of Science in Analytics through Georgia Tech's OMSA program.
-I’m passionate about Economics, Econometrics, and Data Analytics, with a growing focus on machine learning, cloud computing, and scalable data systems.
+I combine my interests in Economics, Healthcare, and Data Analytics, with a growing focus on machine learning, cloud computing, and scalable data systems.

-- Predictive modeling
-- Querying with SQL
-- Developing dashboards

 ### 🛠️ Tools